titu1994/keras-adabound/README.md

 ## Results

+With a wide ResNet 34 and horizontal flips data augmentation, and 100 epochs of training with batchsize 128, it hits 92.16% (called v1).

 With a small ResNet 20 and width + height data + horizontal flips data augmentation, and 100 epochs of training with batchsize 1024, it hits 89.5% (called v1).

 On a small ResNet 20 with only width and height data augmentations, with batchsize 1024 trained for 100 epochs, the model gets close to 86% on the test set (called v3 below).